 Disclaimer: Having trouble viewing the contents of this site?
 Update your internet browser to the latest version for the best viewing experience.
 A PDF version of this page is available.

-Evaluation is critical to a population health approach, and goes beyond proving that interventions are having the desired effect of improving health and reducing cost.
-It can help us understand what worked, what didn’t, and why.
-Thoughtful evaluation contributes to sustainability and continuous improvement.
+Evaluation goes beyond proving that interventions are achieving your desired results of improving health and reducing cost.
+It can help you understand what worked, what didn’t, and why.

 - Outcome measures tell us about progress in achieving desired health outcomes.